pryvyd9/StereoOriginal/docs/doc.en.md

 - P - pen tool;
 - E - extrusion tool;
 - F5 - save rendered scene to file;
-- F6 - render a scene in 4000*4000 resolution and save to file;
+- F6 - render a scene in 4000x4000 resolution and save to file;
 ### Cross control
 Cross is controlled with a keyboard and a mouse.
-This behaviour is overriden by tools;
+This behaviour is overriden by tools.

 Movement from keyboard is scaled by a set step in settings.
 Movement from mouse is scaled by mouse sensivity, set in settings and depends on mouse movement speed.
 - Alt+Arrow key to move in XY plane;
 - Alt+Numpad arrow key to move in XY plane;